Spanish Empire: Spanish American Wars of Independence

 The Americas towards the year 1800, the colored territories were considered provinces in some maps of the Spanish Empire.

-In 1808, Napoleon managed to place the Spanish king under his control, effectively seizing power without facing resistance.
+In 1808, Napoleon took the Spanish Crown under his control.
 This action sparked resistance from the Spanish people, leading to the Peninsular War.
-This conflict created a power vacuum lasting nearly a decade, followed by civil wars, transitions to a republic, and eventually the establishment of a liberal democracy.
-Spain lost all the colonial possessions in the first third of the century, except for Cuba, Puerto Rico and, isolated on the far side of the globe, the Philippines, Guam and nearby Pacific islands, as well as Spanish Sahara, parts of Morocco, and Spanish Guinea.
+This conflict created a power vacuum, a transition to liberalism, followed by civil wars, and eventually the establishment of republics in Spanish America.
+The breakup of Spanish America into around twenty new independent states was one of the most important events in the shaping of the modern world.